In this guide, you will find everything you need to know about December newsletters.

 - Templates.
 Benefit from templates for tracking gift shopping, planning holiday parties, or budgeting during Christmas.

 - Customer Loyalty.
 Offer an exclusive promotion for your best customers.

 - Be Funny.
 It’s not a secret that the holiday time is incredibly stressful, so create a humorous way to communicate with your clients.

 - Offer a Preview Sale.
-Give your subscribers a sneak-peek at an upcoming sale before anyone else gets a chance.
+Give your subscribers a sneak peek before anyone else gets a chance at an upcoming sale.

 - Provide an End-of-Year Update.
 Why not let your clients know what your business was up to in the previous year?
-Share your accomplishments, and fails.
+Share your accomplishments and failures.

 - Provide Price-Sensitive Suggestions.
-If your customers tend to be budget-conscious, make their choices a little easier by offering a gift list that’s targeted according to price range.
+If your customers are budget-conscious, make their choices a little easier by offering a gift list targeted according to price range.

 - Be Inclusive.
-While a Christmas newsletter is a must, be sure that you’re not excluding any clients by managing your communications throughout the month.
+While a Christmas newsletter is a must, ensure you’re not excluding any clients by managing your communications throughout the month.

 - Promote “Self-Gifting.”
 Make sure to tell your subscribers that they deserve to give themselves something, and offer some intelligent suggestions.